bandlab/Guide/encoder_setup/how_to_use_open_broadcast_software.md

 # Getting started with OBS

 [Open Broadcaster Software](https://obsproject.com/) is free and open source software for video recording and live streaming.
-If you're so inclined, you can find its source code on [github](https://github.com/jp9000/OBS).
+You can find its source code on [github](https://github.com/jp9000/OBS).

-There are two free versions available:
+There are two versions available:

 - OBS for PC [(download)](https://obsproject.com/download)
 - OBS for Mac [(download)](https://obsproject.com/download#mac)